News

 Email: ucin@law.eur.nl

 I am a postdoc researcher at the Erasmus School of Law, working on the VICI project “Affordable access to justice” (Subproject 2, Cost mechanisms).
 I obtained a Law degree and an LL.M. in Civil Procedural Law, Civil Law and Legal History from the Democritus University of Thrace (Greece), and a second LL.M. in German and European Procedural Law from the Ruprecht Karl University of Heidelberg (Germany).
-I have completed my PhD on the European Commission’s Justice Scoreboard and its impact on domestic reforms processes.
+In the same university, I have completed my PhD on the Governance of EU justice reforms and the role of soft law in shaping national justice systems.
 Before joining the Erasmus School of Law, I have worked as a research fellow at the Institute for Comparative Law, Conflicts of Law and International Business Law in Heidelberg (2011-2012), as a researcher at the Max Planck Institute Luxembourg for Procedural Law (2012-2020), as a Greek law expert in Greece (Athens Bar Association) and Germany, and I have given lessons at the University of Luxembourg.
 My main research interests include comparative and European procedural law, private international law, empirical legal studies, justice reforms, and new governance techniques in the European AFSJ.
 In my free time, I love to cook for friends, to get lost on the Internet, and to create law-related memes.
 I also like sports, but I am increasingly playing them only on my PlayStation.

 Email: dori@law.eur.nl